cashfree/core-ios-sdk/Readme.md

-# Cashfree iOS SDK (CashfreePGCoreSDK)
+# Cashfree iOS SDK (CashfreePG)

 Hey! fellow developers, welcome to Cashfree's Documentation Site.
 Now that you are here, we believe that you are looking to integrate our payment gateway into your iOS application.
 This documentation will guide you through the entire integration process.

 ## Getting Started

-Use our **CashfreePGCoreSDK** to integrate the Cashfree's Payment Gateway directly into your app for **iOS 11** and above.
+Use our **CashfreePG** to integrate the Cashfree's Payment Gateway directly into your app for **iOS 11** and above.
 It has been designed to offload the complexity of handling and integrating payments in your app.

 The following are the steps to be followed to getting the integration started:-